Shapthana/Initial-release-multilingual-RAG-QA-syste/README.md

 * Retrieval latency
 * Generation latency

-The generation experiment was conducted on a **12-question exploratory subset**, rather than being treated as a full 60-question generation benchmark.
+Generation evaluation was conducted on a **12-question exploratory subset**.

-The results varied substantially between questions, including occasional incomplete responses and reasoning-text leakage.
+The experiment showed substantial variation between questions, including occasional incomplete responses and reasoning-text leakage.

-Therefore, generation metrics are treated as **preliminary evidence**, while retrieval metrics form the primary evaluation of the research project.
+Therefore, generation results are treated as **preliminary evidence**, while the 60-question retrieval benchmark remains the primary evaluation of the research project.

+---

 ## Evaluation Data

-The project contains:
+The project contains a controlled synthetic document corpus and multilingual evaluation dataset.

 ```text
 data/